Birding Taiwan

 Basic Itinerary:

 *Below is the basic itinerary that we work from for each tour.
-There are some locations, like Dasyueshan, that we visit every tour.
-Some locations are visited seasonally.
+There are some locations, like Dasyueshan, that we visit every tour, and some locations are visited seasonally.
 Because we go to Taiwan multiple times a year, during different seasons, we vary the itinerary for each tour.
 Since the April 2024 earthquake in Hualien, we are adjusting the itinerary for each tour because Taroko Gorge is partially closed.
 Please contact us for the itinerary for the specific dates that interest you.

 Day 1: Arrival in Taiwan